timville85/4dapter/4dapter_FW-HID/README.md

 ## Controller Button Mapping

-To maintain proper button mapping on MiSTer, it's recommended to map the SNES controller on the MiSTer Main menu and the NES / Genesis controllers will align to their core defaults properly.
+To maintain proper button mapping on MiSTer, it's recommended to map the N64 controller on the MiSTer Main menu and the NES /SNES / Genesis controllers will align to their core defaults properly.

 ```
      NES    PowerPad  SNES     GEN(normal)  GEN(MiSTer)  N64